DamianJFlett/PatternAnalysis-2025/recognition/project_1_oasis_segmentation_s4744705/README.md

 ![Figure showing the architecture of an Improved Unet](images/fig_1.png)

+## Files Included

+The included files are:
+ - ``dataset.py`` - Module containing loaders for OASIS data
+ - ``modules.py`` - Module containing blocks and modules used in the Improved UNet architecture
+ - ``train.py`` - Script or Module.
+Includes functions for training and testing Improved UNet, and can be run as a script to do both of those things.
+ - ``predict.py`` - Module continaing functions for plotting predictions against ground truth
+ - ``driver.py`` Script for putting it all together, training, testing, and plotting predictions.

+## Training Information
 The data was trained for 20 epochs on a NVidia GTX 4060 with 8GiB of VRAM.
+It was trained using the Adam Optimizer with DICE criterion, validated at every epoch.
 To train the model yourself, on your system of choice, navigate to the directory
 ```recognition/project_1_oasis_segmentation_s4744705```
 and run the command
 ```train.py```